wp-plugins/zm-ajax-login-register/readme.txt

 Please check your settings in WordPress Admin -> Settings -> AJax Login & Register with the settings found
 here: https://developers.facebook.com/apps/YOUR_APP_ID/summary

-= What is my Facebook "Admin ID"? =

-You can find this by visiting the [Facebook API Graph Explorer](https://developers.facebook.com/tools/explorer/?method=GET&path=15204576%3Ffields%3Did).

-= How do I use the login or register modal? =

-Please visit the following [video tutorial](http://www.youtube.com/watch?v=Zl2kUIOwnOQ)

 == Screenshots ==